mqttjs/mqtt-packet/README.md

 }
 ```

-The only mandatory argument is `messageId`, as `generate` will throw if
+The only mandatory property is `messageId`, as `generate` will throw if
 missing.

 ### Pubrec